-- 504.2 A stop work order shall: - (a) Have immediate effect; - (b) Be issued in writing; and writing, except that it may be issued orally if reduced to writing within twenty-four (24) hours; - (c) Be provided to: - (1) The person who has received an approval under this chapter; - (2) The person doing the work; or - (3) The person on site who is responsible for the work. - 504.3 The stop work order shall identify the: - (a) Address and location of the work; - (b) Corrective actionAct or cessation required; - (c) Time period required to complete corrective action; - (d) Reason for the order; - (e) Person issuing the order, including telephone contact, and, if available, email or other electronic means of address; and - (f) Steps to be taken to challenge or appeal the order. - 504.4 The Department shall: - (a) Post the stop work order at the property; and - (b) Send the stop work order in a manner likely to insure receipt, including first class mail, fax with return receipt, email with return read receipt, or hand-delivery with certification of service.
+- 504.2 A stop work order shall: - (a) Have immediate effect; - (b) Be issued in writing; and - (c) Be provided to: - (1) The person who has received an approval under this chapter; - (2) The person doing the work; or - (3) The person on site who is responsible for the work. - 504.3 The stop work order shall identify the: - (a) Address and location of the work; - (b) Corrective action or cessation required; - (c) Time period required to complete corrective action; - (d) Reason for the order; - (e) Person issuing the order, including telephone contact, and, if available, email or other electronic means of address; and - (f) Steps to be taken to challenge or appeal the order. - 504.4 The Department shall: - (a) Post the stop work order at the property; and - (b) Send the stop work order in a manner likely to insure receipt, including first class mail, fax with return receipt, email with return read receipt, or hand-delivery with certification of service. - 504.5 No person shall remove a stop work order posted at a site without the Department's written approval. - 504.6 A person who continues work stopped by an order shall be in violation of this chapter for each day on which work is conducted, except for work: - (a) Required immediately to stabilize the activity and place the property in a safe and secure condition;

-- 504.5 No person shall remove a stop work order posted at a site without the Department's written approval. - 504.6 A person who continues work stopped by an order shall be in violation of this chapter for each day on which of work is conducted, except for work: - (a) Required immediately to stabilize the activity and place the property in a safe and secure condition; - (b) That the Department orders; or - (c) Required immediately to eliminate an unsafe condition or threat to the public health or the environment.
+- (b) That the Department orders; or - (c) Required immediately to eliminate an unsafe condition or threat to the public health or the environment.